kuack-io/kuack/README.md

 - **Virtual Kubelet Integration**: Works with standard Kubernetes APIs
 - **Multi-Platform Support**: Same image runs on Linux nodes and browser agents
-- **Hybrid Orchestration**: Automatic fallback from browsers to servers
 - **Zero Installation**: Works in any modern browser
 - **Resource Aggregation**: Sums CPU, memory, and GPU from connected agents